What is a Function in Python?¶

 The terms parameters and arguments are often used interchangeably, but they have distinct meanings:

 Argument: The actual value passed to a function when calling it.
+It refers to the input data on which a function operates to perform a specific action and produce an output result.

 def greet_user(name):